-Codat is the universal API for small business data.
-We provide two-way connectivity to over 30 different accounting, banking, and commerce systems used by small businesses, including Xero, Plaid, QuickBooks, Stripe, Oracle NetSuite, Shopify, and Sage Intacct.
+Codat provides business data APIs for SMB lending and embedded accounting automation.
+We provide two-way connectivity to over 30 different accounting, banking, and commerce systems used by small businesses, including Xero, Plaid, QuickBooks, Stripe, Oracle NetSuite, Shopify and Sage Intacct.

 James Yorston, Solutions Lead

 Contact [email protected] to learn how Codat can help with your integration strategy or create an account to start building today.